wangyat15/eContent/README.md

 ## Project Description

 This project aims to design and produce engaging eLearning training content that captivates participants and enhances knowledge retention.
-By incorporating multimedia elements such as animations, videos, images, and interactive slides, we strive to create dynamic online training modules that make complex concepts accessible and enjoyable.
+By incorporating multimedia elements such as animations, videos, images, and interactive slides, it strives to create dynamic online training content that make complex concepts accessible and enjoyable.

 ## Objective
 The objective of this project is to create eContent that can increase participant engagement and motivation, leading to improved training effectiveness.

 ## Key Components and Tools
 ### H5P
 [H5P](https://h5p.com/)